DCI Minor Requirements

-- BUS 317 - Data Mining for Sales, Marketing and Customer Relationship Management
+- BUS 317 - Data Mining for Business Analytics

-Credits 4 Prerequisite INTR 201; INTR 202, ECON 202, DCI 202, CBSC 250, or SOAN 218, and at least junior standing.
-Preference to BSADM or JMCB majors during initial registration Faculty Ballenger
+Credits 3 Prerequisite MS Proficiency Tests (waived for 21/UW registration); BUS 316, BIOL 185, CBSC 240, or instructor consent; and at least junior standing.
+Preference to BSADM majors or DS, DSBA, ENTR minors during initial registration Faculty Ballenger

 - BUS 321 - Multimedia Design and Development

 Credits 3 Prerequisite INTR 201 or MS Outlook Specialist certification; and at least junior standing.
 Preference to BSADM majors during first round of registration.
 See go.wlu.edu/MOS-testing and contact the department head for Microsoft testing details Faculty Ballenger

 This course is an introduction to the study and creation of multimedia content primarily used in business.
 Students explore the steps used to plan and create multimedia content that effectively targets and delivers business information.
 This is a hands-on, project-oriented course with emphasis on the design and creation of media elements such as interactive web, graphic, audio, and video content.
 The course focuses on using WordPress development using Headway Themes with emphasis on Cascading Style Sheets, Adobe Photoshop, Reaper, and Final Cut Pro X as the foundation for creating online multimedia content.